 Modern AI receptionist platforms include call transfer capabilities.
 When the AI encounters a situation beyond its programming—a caller who insists on speaking to a human, an unusually complex scenario, or a situation the AI wasn't trained for—it seamlessly transfers the call to a backup number you configure.

-This gives you the efficiency of AI for 90% of calls with human backup for the remaining 10%.
+This gives you the efficiency of AI for 90-95% of calls with smart forwarding to you for the rare calls that need your expertise.

 Does Smith.ai use AI at all?